Spinner (website)

 Spinner was an online music and entertainment service.
 An AOL Music property, it was acquired by AOL on June 1, 1999, along with Nullsoft for $400 million.
 Based in San Francisco, California, the website was the first Internet music service and was the largest by 2001, while offering promotional features from high-profile recording artists.
 In 2002, AOL combined Spinner with the former's Netscape portal to form Netscape Radio.
 Spinner broadcast over 100 radio stations, including Radio CMJ.

+History

 In 2008, Spinner was revamped by AOL as a music website aimed at the "music aficionado".
 The website offers exclusive interviews of recording artists, streams of albums and live performances, and a free music download daily.

+Shut down

 Spinner, along with all AOL music sites, was abruptly shut down in April 2013.
 The URLs to all former AOL music sites, including Spinner, were re-directed to aolradio.slacker.com starting in August 2013.
 Several AOL Music blogs, along with Comics Alliance, were sold to Townsquare Media in June 2013.